 - Headaches particularly the back of the head

 - Challenges in concentrating

 - Vertigo or dizziness

-Whiplash and chiropractic care in Littleton and Columbine
+Whiplash and chiropractic care in Littleton

 - Spinal manipulation for whiplash: Also known as chiropractic adjustments, spinal manipulation entails identifying the neck joints that are misaligned and positioning them back into their proper place.
 That can be done by gently moving the affected joint into the direction into which it is constrained.
 In some cases, the chiropractor can apply swift but gentle thrust in the desired direction and in others a slow mobilizing movement.
 The whiplash injury could have also aggravated a herniated or bulging disc.
 Therefore, chiropractors employ the flexion-distraction technique, which is a hands-on, gentle, non-thrusting spinal manipulation to ease the herniated discs.